Board committees

 - Conducting occasional “shareholder events” in various venues.

-Shareholder liaison is the responsibility of the CEO and Chairman, with assistance from the CFO and the SID.
+Shareholder liaison is the responsibility of the CEO and Chairman, with assistance from the COO.

 Systems to solicit and act on feedback from all stakeholder groups